Updated on May 14th, 2021

 Sometimes a Word file may be deleted by accident, for our fingers often act before the brain warms up.
 If the file is deleted just from hard disk and it is easy to recover it from “Recycle Bin”: go to the Recycle Bin and locate the lost Word file, and then right click it to select “Restore”.

-How to recover a lost Word document file?
+Other methods to recover deleted / lost Word document files

 Microsoft Word documents may get lost in some situations.
 For instance, Word file may be lost if an unexpected error occurs that forces Word to quit, if you encounter a power failure while editing, or if you close the document without saving changes.